Scille/parsec-cloud/docs/rfcs/1007-frozen-users.md

 This route is made available as `/administration/organizations/<raw_organization_id>/users/frozen` and requires an administration token.

-### `PATCH` method
+### `POST` method

-The `PATCH` method is used to modify the `frozen` status for a given user.
+The `POST` method is used to modify the `frozen` status for a given user.

-The body of the `PATCH` request must be a JSON structure with either one of following formats:
+The body of the `POST` request must be a JSON structure with either one of following formats:

 ```jsonc
 {